WE ARE SO VERY PROUD TO ANNOUNCE AUDITIONS FOR OUR NEXT YOUTH SHOW SEASON!

 Sign up for a time slot and fill out an audition form at Cast98.com

-Auditions will be held December 16 & 17 @ 5pm at the Chattanooga Theatre Centre, in the Circle Lobby.
+Auditions will be held January 25, 26, 27 and 28, with timeslots beginning at 4:30pm at the Chattanooga Theatre Centre, in the Circle Lobby.

 Parking is free.
 Obtain a parking pass upon your arrival for our parking lot, adjacent to CTC.

-You only need to come to one initial audition, either Monday or Tuesday.
+You only need to come to one initial audition.
 Please DO NOT come to both days.

 You do not need to prepare anything.
+You will have instructions emailed to you the day before your audition.
 We do not need a headshot or resume.